kwindla/dailyco-api/README.md

 Using the Daily.co API, you can manage domains, teams, and video call rooms.
+And you can embed video calls into any web app or web view.

 There are currently five API methods:
   - [Get invite link, rooms list, and user list for a team](#api-team-info)